how-to-open-science/knowledge-base/content/preregistration/why.md

 * In an open letter, Chambers, Munafo and over 80 signatories argue that [trust in science would be improved by study pre-registration](https://www.theguardian.com/science/blog/2013/jun/05/trust-in-science-study-pre-registration) \(2013\).

 !!! seealso "Registered reports"
-    [**Registered reports**](../publication/registered-reports) are a special case of preregistration, where the study plan is peer-reviewed and part of the publication process.
+    [**Registered reports**](../publication/registered-reports) are a special case of preregistration, where the study plan is peer-reviewed as part of the publication process.
 They merit [their own entry](../publication/registered-reports).